-Gray water, that is water that is harvested from showers and sinks after being used, could also be a decent supply of additional water.
+Gray water, that is water harvested from showers and sinks after being used, could also be a decent supply of additional water.

-Providing care is taken over the soaps, detergents, and cleaning agent that pass into this water, it will provide a nutrient-rich solution that generally plants will appreciate.
+Providing care is taken over the soaps, detergents, and cleaning agents that pass into this water, it will provide a nutrient-rich solution that generally plants will appreciate.

 It is vital to take care of when using gray water, ensure that it is rigorously filtered to remove any particles as these will repeatedly block the system, and use the water within 24 hours to prevent any smells from developing.

 Any plastic container has the potential of being a header tank; the majority of people will have some form of plastic container in their store, while in some areas many discarded ones are just laying around.

 These tanks are perfect for storage and header tanks.
 They are constructed from a strong colored plastic that makes them easy to maneuver into a raised position and resilient to terrible weather conditions.